paulofreitas/geodata-br/src/data/stubs/README.stub.md

 # places.br

-Always-updated multi-language geographic data of Brazil.
+Always-updated multi-language and multi-format geographic data of Brazil.

 ## Data Source

-All these data was compiled from nonstandardized spreadsheets provided by IBGE (Brazilian Institute of Geography and Statistics) through their FTP server at <ftp://geoftp.ibge.gov.br/organizacao_do_territorio/estrutura_territorial/divisao_territorial/>.
+All these data was compiled from nonstandardized spreadsheets provided by IBGE (Brazilian Institute of Geography and Statistics) through their FTP server [here](http://geoftp.ibge.gov.br/organizacao_do_territorio/estrutura_territorial/divisao_territorial/).

 ## Datasets